raychan6/lebron-james-data-analysis/README.md

-# Lebron James: The New Michael Jordan
+# Lebron James: The New Michael Jordan?

 ## Question: Can we find any interesting insights from analyzing LeBron James's stats (2003-2022)?